Smart homes: everything you need to know for an easier life

-You’ll step into a brave new world – but one that’s designed to humanise what can sometimes feel like completely alien technology.
-Find out what it would be like to control everything – from the TV to your Christmas-tree lights – using your voice, from wherever you are in the house.
+Smart homes are fast becoming the norm, but if you've yet to set foot in this brave new world, we’re here to help.
+Ready to find out what it would be like to control everything – from the TV to your living room lights – using your voice, from wherever you are in the house?

 Once you’ve learnt how easy it is to set up a smart home – and how much it can benefit your life – you’ll never look back.
 Want to get a head start?
 We spoke to three experts about the products to try, and how they’ll help you.

 ‘Whether you’ve got kids, pets, or would just like peace of mind, smart-home monitoring products mean you can set up cameras to check on your home, even if you’re in another country,’ says Holly Brockwell, founder of tech website Gadgette.
 ‘You can either watch a live stream through your phone or tablet, or just get alerts when the motion sensor is triggered.’